Carlos Correa: Personal life

-Correa makes his home in Houston all year round.
+During his time with the Astros, Correa made his home in Houston all year round.
+His residence was in the Montrose area.
 He has a younger brother, Jean Carlos Correa, whom the Astros selected in the 2018 MLB draft.

-His residence is in the Montrose area.
+As of 2024, Correa and his family reside in St. Paul, Minnesota all year round.

 He is involved in charity work, including helping children in Houston after Hurricane Harvey and his hometown in Puerto Rico after Hurricane Maria damaged the island in 2017.
 In March 2020, Correa donated $500,000 in medical equipment to help the city of Houston during the COVID-19 pandemic.